 Student Professional Development Workshops and Training

-The INBRE program is open to undergraduates enrolled at Nevada State College who are US citizens and permanent legal resident aliens.
+The INBRE program is open to undergraduates enrolled at Nevada State College who are US citizens and permanent legal residents.
 Students who already have a bachelor’s degree or have received an INBRE scholarship in the past are not eligible.

 You must complete an online application and write a personal statement describing your academic background, research interests, any related experience, and what you hope to gain from the program.